Cart 0

 Check out the Benefits of certification!

-• Prepares you to facilitate ProjectConnect groups and build connection with people in your organization or community.
+• Certification prepares you to facilitate ProjectConnect groups and build connection with people in your organization or community.

 • Certification lasts a lifetime and can be used anywhere connection is needed (in your workplace, school, college, senior center, church, etc.).
 No re-certification needed.